qwertyuioplkjhgfdsazx/PSP-CFGS-2223/UD02/UD02_ejercicios_EN.md

 2. Find out what a thread pool consists of.
 Learn how to create them in Java.

-3. Goes deeper into the knowledge of interruptions in operating systems.
+3. Go deeper into the knowledge of interruptions in operating systems.
 Find out what are the main reasons why they are caused.

 4. Find out if semaphores exist as a synchronization tool in the Python language.
 Even if you don't know how to program in this language, check if the lock reservation and release methods are similar to Java.